Don’t have time to read my full review of Yoast SEO’s readability analysis? Skip to the verdict instead.

-I quite like transition words (as you can probably tell).
-They add a smooth, conversational flow to your writing, and help readers navigate idea-linked sentences.
+It almost goes without saying that transition words and phrases can be useful.
+They add a smooth, conversational flow to your writing, and help readers navigate related sentences.

-When writing content, I’d normally advocate for a strong helping of transition words.
+When writing content, a strong helping of transition words can be useful.
 That said, they’re situational.
-When you’re writing powerful, impactful copy, transition words can detract from the way the sentences jar with the reader, and lessen the effect you’re looking for.
+When you’re writing certain types of copy, transition words can detract from the way the sentences impact the reader, lessening the effect you’re trying to create.

 2. Consecutive Sentences

 Yoast hits the nail on the head with this one.
 Failing to have a diversity of sentence structures is probably one of the biggest flaws fledgling writers have.
 It’s a guaranteed way to bore audiences and disengage readers.

 The use of Flesch Reading Ease as a measure for readability is my biggest problem with the readability analysis.
 The way the Flesch test functions is by assigning sentences a score which correlates with a school level, as shown below.

 |100 – 90||5th Grade||Very easy to read.
 Easily understood by an average 11-year-old student.|

 |90 – 80||6th Grade||Easy to read.
 Conversational English for consumers.|